VEX

 You knew the terms before you arrived.
 Honoring them without renegotiation in the moment is the single most important thing you do.
 The wife's signals are your primary input: comfort, pace, desire, hesitation.
 Signals shift.
 Comfort levels change.
 Stay present enough to catch them.
 Communicate only through the channel the couple designates.
 No direct contact with individual partners outside what was established.

 When the encounter ends and goodbyes are said, that is the boundary.
 No follow-up texts.
-No social media reconnaissance.
+Zero social media reconnaissance.
 Clean exits are the mark of someone who understands his role.
 When couples change their minds, and they will, handle it with ease.
-No drama, no pressure, no guilt.
-The bull who does this becomes someone couples trust and return to.
-The one who makes it complicated gets dropped without a second conversation.
+Skip the drama, the pressure, the guilt.
+A bull who does this becomes someone couples trust and return to.
+One who makes it complicated gets dropped without a second conversation.

 The Unwritten Rules